miket-llc/obsidian-elements/README.md

 # Obsidian Sample Plugin

-This is an Obsidian plugin to add meetings, contacts, and workflow to Obsidian.
+This is an plugin to add useful automation and ontological classification to Obsidian.

-This project is experimental and may be subject to change without notice.
+This project is extremely experimental at this phase, so fetures, code, and architecture are subject to change without notice.

-This project uses Typescript to provide type checking and documentation.
+## Contributing

-The repo depends on the latest plugin API (obsidian.d.ts) in Typescript Definition format, which contains TSDoc comments describing what it does.
+Contact Mike T LLC through this repo if you are interested in contributing or have comments and suggestions.